MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-data-privacy.md

 For key management, encryption keys can be either platform managed, or customer managed.
 Microsoft has documented key management in Azure to help you choose a key management solution.
 For more information, see [Overview of Key Management in Azure](../../../../security/fundamentals/key-management.md) and [How to choose the right key management solution](../../../../security/fundamentals/key-management-choose.md).

-Microsoft has published documentation explaining [Azure Data encryption at rest](../../../../security/fundamentals/encryption-atrest.md) and [data encryption models](../../../../security/fundamentals/encryption-models.md) which will help you understand the encryption options which are available.
+Microsoft has published documentation explaining [Azure Data encryption at rest](../../../../security/fundamentals/encryption-atrest.md) and [data encryption models](../../../../security/fundamentals/encryption-models.md) which help you understand the encryption options which are available.

-Microsoft gives customers the ability to use [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol to protect data when it is traveling between the cloud services and customers.
+Microsoft gives customers the ability to use [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol to protect data when it's traveling between the cloud services and customers.
 For more information, see [Encryption of data in transit](../../../../security/fundamentals/encryption-overview%23encryption-of-data-in-transit.md).

-If your scenario  requires that data remains encrypted in-use, Azure Confidential Computing threat model aims to reduce trust or remove the ability for a cloud provider operator or other actors in the tenant's domain accessing code and data while it is being executed.
-For the latest Azure Confidential Computing offerings see [Azure confidential computing products](../../../../confidential-computing/overview-azure-products.md).
+If your scenario requires that data remains encrypted in-use, Azure Confidential Computing threat model aims to reduce trust or remove the ability for a cloud provider operator or other actors in the tenant's domain accessing code and data while it's being executed.
+For the latest Azure Confidential Computing offerings, see [Azure confidential computing products](../../../../confidential-computing/overview-azure-products.md).

 ## Data Governance

 After you have defined the policies for deployment of allowed Azure services, you must decide how you grant access to the data product.

-If you have a data governance solution such as Microsoft Purview or Azure Databricks Unity Catalogue, then you can create data assets/product for enriched and curated data lake layers.
+If you have a data governance solution such as [Microsoft Purview](/purview/purview) or [Azure Databricks Unity Catalog](/azure/databricks/data-governance/unity-catalog/), then you can create data assets/product for enriched and curated data lake layers.
 Ensure that you set the permissions within the data catalog to secure those data objects.

 Microsoft Purview provides a central way of managing, securing, and controlling: